Mira0507/publication-practice/docs/configuration/config.rst

 - Profile config files from the `NIH HPC <https://github.com/NIH-HPC/snakemake_profile.git>`_

 The default configuration we provide is specific to the NIH Biowulf cluster.
-To run a workflow on Biowulf, from the top-level project directory, run the following command
+To run a workflow on Biowulf, set up your *snakemake profile* as instructed in the :ref:`new_cluster_config`.
+Afterwards, from the top-level project directory, run the following command:

 .. code-block:: bash